 - send in your application to the Definitive Map Team

-- we will deal with your application as stated in our DMMO applications procedures and subject to our Statement of Priorities
+- we will deal with your application subject to our statement of priorities

 Diverting or removing a path

-If a public right of way is correctly recorded on the definitive map but there is a reason to move or delete the path you can apply for a public path order.
+If a public right of way is correctly recorded on the definitive map but there is a reason to move or delete the path you can apply for a Public Path Order (PPO).

-If a public right of way is affected by a development it should be diverted or stopped up by a Public Path Order.
+If a public right of way is affected by a development it should be diverted or stopped up by a PPO.
 Where there are no planning issues and you want to move (divert) or delete (extinguish) a public footpath, bridleway or restricted byway on your land you can apply to Dorset Council for a public path diversion or extinguishment order.

 Due to the high number of diversion applications currently being processed, Dorset Council operates a waiting list for new applications.
 It should be noted that, while the council has a power to process diversions, this is not a statutory duty and as such only limited resources can be allocated to it.